Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Preliminaries

-The following example is the smallest proper C*-weak Hopf algebra (with non-involutive antipode).
-It is known as the Lee-Yang C*-weak Hopf algebra as it is reconstructed from one of the solutions of the pentagon equation arising from the Lee-Yang fusion rules: \begin{example}[B{\"o}hm, Szlach{\'a}nyi~\cite{WHALEEYANG}] Let $A_{\mathrm{LY}}$ be the direct sum $M_{2}(\mathbb{C})\oplus M_{3}(\mathbb{C})$ of full-matrix C*-al\-ge\-bras.
-Let $\zeta$ be the unique positive solution to $z^4 + z^2 -1 = 0$ and fix matrix units $e_{1}^{ij}$, $i,j=1,2$, in $M_2(\mathbb{C})$ and $e_2^{k\ell}$, $k,\ell=1,2,3$, in $M_{3}(\mathbb{C})$.
-It can be equipped with the coassociative comultiplication defined by:
+The following example is the smallest proper C*-WHA.
+It is known as the Lee-Yang C*-WHA as it is reconstructed from the solutions of the pentagon equation arising from the Lee-Yang fusion rules.